-Throughout the day, gardening workshops, film screenings and the gardeners forum will be held concurrently so participants will choose one to attend per time slot: 10 a.m. to 11:15 a.m. -- Two workshops, Hydrodonics for Home Gardening and More Monarchs in Your Garden, will be offered.
-12:15 p.m. to 1:30 p.m. -- Two workshops, Contain Your Excitement, a "make and take" container gardening class, and Grow Your Own Super Foods, will be offered, plus a free screening of the film "A Place at the Table."
+Throughout the day, gardening workshops, film screenings and the gardeners forum will be held concurrently so participants will choose one to attend per time slot: 10 a.m. to 11:15 a.m. -- Two workshops, Hydroponics for Home Gardening and More Monarchs in Your Garden, will be offered.
+12:15 p.m. to 1:30 p.m. -- Two workshops, Contain Your Excitement, a "make and take" container gardening class (supplies may be limited for those registering in the last 24 hours) and Grow Your Own Super Foods, will be offered, plus a free screening of the film "A Place at the Table."
 1:45 p.m.
 3 p.m. -- One workshop, Willow Fencing and Trellises, will be offered, plus the free open Gardeners Forum and a second screening of the film "A Place at the Table."

 The cost to attend is $10 per workshop or $25 to attend all day.
 Students under age 18 may attend for free, but advance registration is requested.